Brown Shipbuilding

 Also impacted by the asbestos used at Brown were workers in the shipyard, both civilian and military.
 Anyone involved in constructing, maintaining, or repairing the ships built before the 1980s was likely to have been exposed to asbestos to some degree.[3]

 Especially at risk of getting sick were any workers who handled damaged asbestos materials.
-Workers who specialized in demolition of ships built at Brown faced significant risks from inhaling the disturbed asbestos fibers.
+Workers who specialized in demolishing ships built at Brown faced significant risks from inhaling the disturbed asbestos fibers.

-Brown Shipbuilding is just one of many shipyards that made important contributions to the U.S. Navy and the war effort; however, the workers, both civilian and military, who built the ships, worked on them, and repaired them experienced exposure to asbestos.
-Some got sick as a result.
+Brown Shipbuilding is just one of many shipyards that made important contributions to the U.S. Navy and the war effort.
+However, the civilian and military workers who built the ships, worked on them, and repaired them, experienced asbestos exposure.
+Some got sick with diseases like mesothelioma, asbestosis, and lung cancer.

-If you worked in the Brown shipyards or on any of the ships constructed there and later got sick, you have rights.
+You have rights if you worked in the Brown shipyards or on any of the ships constructed there and later got sick.
 You have a right to seek justice and compensation.
-A Texas mesothelioma lawyer can help you take steps toward getting what you deserve for serving and working in dangerous conditions.
+A Texas mesothelioma lawyer can help you by evaluating your case for free.
+They can give you legal options for the consequences of serving and working in dangerous conditions.